euronovate/ENMobileSDK-Android/ENViewer/readme.md

 ## ENViewerTheme

-This is an example of initialization of ENViewerTheme:
+This is an example of initialization of `ENViewerTheme`:

 ```kotlin
 class ENDefaultViewerTheme: ENViewerTheme(){